chenaoxd/THUNetAutoLogin/README.md

 # THUNetAutoLogin

+Network autologin script for Tsinghua University which can keep your server online all the time.
+This script will login your acount in your server automatically, avoid the server being loged out when the link number reach maximun or due to other reasons.

 ## How to use
 1. Set the `USERNAME` and `PASSWORD` in the line [5-6] of the `autologin.py` to your own acount setting.